 Dr. Gordon Cohen, Chief of the Division of Pediatric Cardiothoracic Surgery, received his medical degree from Tulane University in 1989, his PhD from UCLA in 1996 and his MBA from the University of Tennessee in 2010.
 He then went on to complete a general surgery internship and residency at UCLA (1996).
 Subsequently, he attended the University of Washington Medical Center where he completed a two year Cardiothoracic Residency (1998).
 Following residency training he completed a Pediatric Cardiac Surgery Fellowship at the Great Ormond Street Hospital for Children in London, England (1999).

-Gupta is an assistant professor of neurological surgery and principal investigator of the Brain Tumor Research Center at UCSF.
+Dr. Gupta is an Assistant Professor of neurological surgery and principal investigator of the Brain Tumor Research Center at UCSF.
 He completed residency training in neurological surgery at the University of Toronto in Ontario, Canada and fellowship training in pediatric neurosurgery at the Hospital for Sick Children in Toronto.
 He completed an internship at Mount Sinai Hospital in Toronto and residency training at the University of Toronto.
-He earned an undergraduate degree at McGill University in Montreal, medical degree from the School of Medicine at the University of Toronto and a doctorate in Biophysics at UCSF.
+He earned an undergraduate degree at McGill University in Montreal, medical degree from the School of Medicine at the University of Toronto, and a doctorate in Biophysics at UCSF.
 He also served as an attending neurosurgeon at the University of Chicago Medical Center.

 He earned a medical degree from the University of California, Los Angeles, followed by general surgery training and residency at UCSF Medical Center.
 He completed a fellowship in pediatric urology at Children's Hospital of Philadelphia.
 Baskin has participated in humanitarian surgical trips to San Pedro Sula, Honduras and Saigon, Vietnam.
 He is the primary author on more than 150 research articles and is editor of the Handbook of Pediatric Urology.
 He is a member the American Academy of Pediatrics, Society of Pediatric Urology and American Urological Association; a fellow of the American College of Surgeons; and past president of the Society of Fetal Urology.